layer5io/layer5/collections/_blogs/2020-05-21-getting-started-with-mesheryctl.md

 <h4 style="text-transform: uppercase;">What is mesheryctl?</h4>
 <p style="margin-left:.5em;">
-Meshery provides you with a clean, robust, streamlined command-line interface to manage and benchmark your service meshes, `mesheryctl`.
-With `mesheryctl`, not only you can manage your adapters & containers but you can also benchmark your mesh using the command line. `mesheryctl` provides support to a number of platforms so that we never miss out users. `mesheryctl` can be installed with a single bash command by simply executing:
+Meshery provides you with a clean, robust, streamlined command-line interface to manage and benchmark your service meshes, <code>mesheryctl</code>.
+With <code>mesheryctl</code>, not only you can manage your adapters & containers but you can also benchmark your mesh using the command line. <code>mesheryctl</code> provides support to a number of platforms so that we never miss out users. <code>mesheryctl</code> can be installed with a single bash command by simply executing:
 </p>
 <pre>
 $ curl -L https://git.io/meshery | bash -